 Large industrial batteries, like batteries from hybrid and full electric cars, are first dismantled in a dedicated dismantling line.
-Umicore operates one dismantling line in Hanau (Germany).
-A second line will be installed in the US.
+Umicore operates one dismantling line in Hanau (Germany) and another one Maxton, NC (USA).
 The smelting operations are performed in Hoboken (Belgium).

-- Metal fraction: containing all Ni, Co and other valuable metals.
-These metals, are further refined in existing plant in Olen (Belgium) and transformed into Ni(OH)2 and LiMeO2 (Me: Co, Ni, Mn) in our plants in China and Korea or Japan respectively.
-These products are active cathode materials for batteries.
-In that way, we have really closed the loop “from battery to battery”.
+- Metal fraction: Alloy containing all Ni, Co and other valuable metals.
+These metals, can be further refined in Umicore’s plant in Olen (Belgium) and later transformed into Ni(OH)2 and LiMeO2 (Me: Co, Ni, Mn) as active cathode materials for new batteries.
+In that way, Umicore closes the loop “from battery to battery”.

-- The smelting process also produces a slag fraction.
+- Slag fraction.
 The slag from Li-ion batteries is completely inert and non-hazardous and can be used as construction materials.
 When processing NiMH batteries, the REE contained in the batteries are collected in the slag fraction.
 They can be further refined to produce pure REE oxides.